-Our international tax advice team advises on the implications of residence in different countries and whether double taxation treaties are in place to protect against tax liabilities being incurred twice on the same income.
+Our expat tax and global mobility advice specialists will put you straight on the implications of residing in different countries and whether double taxation treaties are in place to protect against tax liabilities being incurred twice on the same income.

 We can also consider your tax planning for your return to the UK, if that is what you have in mind.

 To be categorised as ‘non-resident’, which exempts you from UK employment tax, you must have worked outside the UK for one full tax year or more.
 As a general rule only, you must also spend no more than 91 days a year (on average over four years) in the UK, or 182 days in any particular year.
 You will therefore need to keep a close eye on how much time you spend in the UK, and to understand the ‘day counting’ rules in particular.